surge-synthesizer/surge/doc/git-howto.md

 ### Every time you want to update

-Your actions are to fetch upstream, reset your master to match upstream, and then push that out to your github.
+Your actions are to fetch upstream, reset your main to match upstream, and then push that out to your github.

 ```
 git fetch upstream   # You now have the diffs in surge-synthesizer/surge
-git checkout master  # you now are on your copy of master
+git checkout main  # you now are on your copy of main
-git reset upstream/master --hard # you now have integrated the upstream diffs into your copy
+git reset upstream/main --hard # you now have integrated the upstream diffs into your copy
-git push origin master # you now have pushed your updated master back to github
+git push origin main # you now have pushed your updated main back to github
 ```

 ## Developing

 OK so now you want to change your local copy somehow.
 There is one golden rule of doing this.

-**Never change your local copy in the master branch.
+**Never change your local copy in the main branch.
 Always make a branch for development**

-If you break this rule, keeping your master in sync with the upstream master is a pain.
+If you break this rule, keeping your main in sync with the upstream main is a pain.
 There's a way around it, but it is a bit scary.

 ### Changing code on a feature branch